 Of the forty-six participants included in analysis, ages ranged in age from 18 to 46 with two participants in their thirties, two in their forties, and the rest ranging from eighteen to twenty-three.
 Over half (52.2%) of this sample consisted of college seniors, nearly a quarter (23.9%) were juniors, a tenth (10.9%) sophomores, another tenth graduate students (10.9%), and only 2.2% were first year students.
 The large proportion of the sample that consisted of advanced students is likely a result of collecting data over summer sessions.
 Eighty percent of the sample indicted race as European American, ten percent African American, eight percent Latino American, and two percent Asian American.
 In this sample sixty-five percent of the participants were reported to have a father with a college degree, of which twenty eight percent had a father with a graduate or professional degree.
-About eleven percent of the participants' fathers had an associate degree or some college, twenty two percent had a high school diploma, and two percent less than a high school diploma.
+About eleven percent of the participants' fathers had an associate degree or some college, twenty two percent had a high school diploma.
 Sixty-five percent of the participants' mothers were reported to have a college degree with thirteen percent of those also holding professional degrees.
-About twenty-two percent of the participants' mothers had an associate degree or some college, eleven percent had a high school diploma, and two percent less than a high school diploma.
+About twenty-two percent of the participants' mothers had an associate degree or some college, eleven percent of those also holding professional degrees.
+About twenty-two percent of the participants' mothers had an associate degree or some college, eleven percent of those also holding professional degrees.
+About twenty-two percent of the participants' mothers had an associate degree or some college, eleven percent of those also holding professional degrees.
+About twenty-two percent of the participants' mothers had an associate degree or some college, eleven percent had a high school diploma.